selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 ```
 In the above example, We have provided Excel file name and sheet name as input in `@DataFile` annotation.

-As explained in `DataMapper` section, fileName is optional value - By default ExcelMapper will look for datafile name as SnakeCase of Entity class name followed by xlsx as suffix.
-And sheetName attribute is also an optional.
-By default, the first one sheet name in Excel file is used.
+As explained in the `DataMapper` section, the fileName attribute is optional - by default, ExcelMapper will look for a datafile name as the SnakeCase of the entity class name followed by xlsx as a suffix.
+The sheetName attribute is also optional.
+By default, the first sheet name in the Excel file is used.

-In terms of fields' mapping, you can use custom `@Key` annotation.
+To map fields, you can use `@Key` annotation.

 ### Converter